openstack-archive/instack-undercloud/README-packages.md

 instack-undercloud via packages
 ===============================

+The commands in these instructions should be applied to the baremetal machine or the instack virtual machine to create an undercloud.
 It helps when setting up the undercloud to use a user with passwordless sudo enabled.
-The stack user in the default instack vm is already configured with passwordless sudo.
+If you're using a virtual machine environment, the stack user in the default instack vm is already configured with passwordless sudo.

 1. Enable the openstack-m repository